Introduction

 What’s the Material And Structure of the Insect Netting?

 The insect netting is made of High-Density Polyethylene (HDPE) with a woven structure.
-The net material is also UV-stabilized, helping protect your garden from extreme sun rays while maintaining proper air circulation.
+The net material is also UV-stabilized, helping protect your garden from intense sunlight while maintaining proper air circulation.

 Apart from UV, the net is light in weight, which makes its installation in your garden easier.